 Where to start your homeschooling journey

-There are loads of online resources to help you get started on your homeschooling in Singapore journey.
-We suggest you seek out support groups here in Singapore as a first port of call.
+There are loads of online resources to help you get started on your homeschooling journey in Singapore.
+We suggest you seek out support groups here in Singapore as the first port of call.

-A smaller, more intimate group exclusively for expats homeschooling in Singapore is Expats Homeschooling in Singapore.
-As the name implies, you must be an expat whose child’s education is not covered by a spot at international of local schools.
+- A smaller, more intimate group exclusively for expats homeschooling in Singapore is Expats Homeschooling in Singapore.
+As the name implies, you must be an expat whose child’s education is not covered by a spot at international or local schools.
 This group is for homeschooled children aged five and over.